 The 4/4 rhythm is one that the brain can easily predict; when listening to music in this time signature, the brain is simultaneously “hearing”, “having heard”, and “about to hear” what’s being played.
 This is also the ideal kind of music to “get the blood pumping” – it produces an adrenaline rush and releases a lot of dopamine in the brain.
 The 4/4 time signature also mimics the human heartbeat and the body seems to react accordingly.
 This is likely the main cause for increased heart rate and more energy production in the body.

 Yes, this style is also commonly in 4/4 time, but the reason it is set apart from the above genres is because of its intense distortion and “over-the-top” elements which cause the brain to “boom with messages”.
-This style can cause irritation and discomfort for many people, but for others the intensity that causes the brain to light up can actually bring relief from tension because normal anxieties and concerns are drowned out as a result.
+This heavy metal music style can cause irritation and discomfort for many people, but for others the intensity that causes the brain to light up can actually bring relief from tension because normal anxieties and concerns are drowned out as a result.

 Jazz music has always been one of the most creative and unorthodox forms of music, even in its early era.
 Over time, jazz began to experiment more and more with odd time signatures, improvisation, and generally “breaking the rules” of common music.
 In its free form, the interpretation of the listener is essentially just as valid as the message attempting to be portrayed by the musician; the listener can interpret certain melodies, patterns, and elements in their own way as the brain attempts to find meaning within the chaos.

 A lot of jazz music involves the “call-and-response” technique, which in particular activates the language and communication centers of the brain.

 Classical music is comprised of many different styles, all coming out of vaguely defined times.
 As such, there is a wide variety of styles, forms, and techniques within the genre.
 The music can range from fast, heavy symphonies to soft, melodic piano pieces.